jocelynerueda/Data-Analysis-Portfolio/README.md

 ## Project 1: Startup Business Sales Analysis & Inventory Management Dashboard

-Developed a dynamic, cloud-based dashboard for a startup to analyze sales trends, optimize inventory management, and monitor staff costs.
+Developed a dynamic, cloud-based dashboard for a startup (simulated) to analyze sales trends, optimize inventory management, and monitor staff costs.
 Created a relational database and integrated it with SQL and visualization tools to transform raw data into actionable insights.

 The solution features interactive dashboards covering: